 See Contraindications.
-Simeprevir, salmeterol, high-dose or long-term meperidine, ketoconazole or itraconazole >200mg/day: not recommended.
+Concomitant glecaprevir/pibrentasvir, simeprevir, salmeterol, high-dose or long-term meperidine, ketoconazole or itraconazole >200mg/day, elagolix 400mg/day for >1 month: not recommended.
 May affect or be affected by CYP3A, 2D6, 2C9, 1A2, 2C19, 2B6, or glucuronyl transferase substrates.
-Potentiates other protease inhibitors, maraviroc, tramadol, propoxyphene, antidepressants (eg, SSRIs, tricyclics, nefazodone, desipramine, trazodone), vinca alkaloids (eg, vincristine, vinblastine), dasatinib, nilotinib, dronabinol, quinine, bosentan, β-blockers (eg, metoprolol, timolol), CCBs (eg, diltiazem, nifedipine, verapamil), PDE-5 inhibitors (eg, avanafil, sildenafil, tadalafil, vardenafil), antipsychotics (eg, perphenazine, risperidone, thioridazine), sedative/hypnotics (eg, buspirone, clorazepate, diazepam, estazolam), statins (eg, atorvastatin, rosuvastatin), methamphetamine; may need dose reductions.
+Potentiates other protease inhibitors, maraviroc, tramadol, propoxyphene, antidepressants (eg, SSRIs, tricyclics, nefazodone, desipramine, trazodone), dronabinol, quinine, bosentan, β-blockers (eg, metoprolol, timolol), CCBs (eg, diltiazem, nifedipine, verapamil), PDE-5 inhibitors (eg, avanafil, sildenafil, tadalafil, vardenafil), antipsychotics (eg, perphenazine, risperidone, thioridazine), sedative/hypnotics (eg, buspirone, clorazepate, diazepam, estazolam, flurazepam, zolpidem), statins (eg, atorvastatin, rosuvastatin), methamphetamine; may need dose reductions.
+Potentiates anticancer agents (eg, abemaciclib, dasatinib, encorafenib, ibrutinib, ivosidenib, neratinib, nilotinib, venetoclax, vinblastine, vincristine); avoid or reduce doses (see full labeling).
 Increases levels of disopyramide, lidocaine, mexiletine, carbamazepine, clonazepam, ethosuximide, digoxin, immunosuppressants, glucocorticoids (eg, dexamethasone, betamethasone, fluticasone, budesonide, prednisone; consider alternatives); monitor.
 Antagonizes raltegravir, divalproex, lamotrigine, phenytoin, bupropion, atovaquone, theophylline (monitor), methadone (consider dose increase), oral contraceptives (consider alternatives).
 Antagonized by rifampin.
 Potentiated by delavirdine.
-Avoid metronidazole, disulfiram, rivaroxaban (increased bleeding risk), venetoclax, ibrutinib.
+Avoid metronidazole, disulfiram, rivaroxaban (increased bleeding risk).
 Reduce rifabutin dose by at least ¾, quetiapine to ⅙ of current dose, clarithromycin dose in renal dysfunction.
 Concomitant bedaquiline: use only if benefit outweighs the risk.
 Monitor fentanyl, parenteral midazolam, warfarin.
 See full labeling.

 Diarrhea, nausea, vomiting, abdominal pain, paresthesias, fatigue/asthenia, rash (may be serious), cough; hepatotoxicity, pancreatitis, immune reconstitution syndrome, lipid disorders, fat redistribution, hyperglycemia, anaphylaxis, PR interval prolongation.